 Genetics is believed to play a role in narcolepsy.
 In fact,

 The exact cause of IH is currently unknown.
-It may be due to the overproduction of a small molecule that enhances the activity of gamma aminobutyric acid, or GABA, receptors, which are receptors in the brain associated with promoting sleep.
+It may be due to the overproduction of a small molecule that enhances the activity of gamma aminobutyric acid (GABA) receptors in the brain associated with promoting restful sleep.

 It’s also possible that genetics may contribute to the development of IH.
 About

 Some examples of known causes of hypersomnia are:

 The diagnostic process is similar for both narcolepsy and IH.
 This is because narcolepsy is a potential cause of hypersomnia.